ifecog/Taxi-API/README.md

 ```
 https://www.postgresql.org/download/windows/
 ```
-download and install Redis and n a new terminal window, start the Redis server.
+Download and install Redis and in a new terminal window, start the Redis server.
 Make sure that it is running on its default port, 6379.
 ```
 $ redis-server
 ```